 Volunteer for Elephants

 • Compilation of educational presentations.

-In this way, our volunteers are directly involved in elephant research and aid in providing information that relates directly to the welfare and management of captive elephants not only at KEP, but throughout South Africa.
-The data collected by volunteers not only contribute to management of the Park, but also to ongoing and future research projects being conducted by both local and international universities.
+The data collected by volunteers not only contributes to the management of the park, but also to ongoing and future research projects being conducted by both local and

 We look forward to welcoming you to the team!
-For more information, please contact us on volunteer@knysnaelephantpark.co.za.
+For more information, please visit us at www.aeru.co.za or contact us at volunteer@aeru.co.za.

+Volunteer for Elephants